Saturday’s Warrior • the Classic LDS Musical

 • 1989—Saturday’s Warrior video released by independent company

 • 1980 to present– Productions are staged in 37 states as well as Canada, England, Australia, New Zealand, France, South Africa and South America.
 Four touring companies.
 250 LDS Stake Productions; 56 community theatre productions.
-Throughout it’s life, Saturday’s Warrior has played in over 300 Cities, to an audience approaching 2 million people.
+Throughout its life, Saturday’s Warrior has played in over 300 Cities, to an audience approaching 2 million people.

 • 1977 to 1979—Warrior continues to tour the seven western states.
 Rights to produce the show are granted to LDS Stakes in other parts of the country and world.